[6 MIN READ]

 How you can support the Swedish STOC

 Thanks to the generous philanthropic support of our community, Swedish patients are already benefiting from the robust data provided by the GE Tiles in the STOC.
-With your support, the Swedish STOC will be able to expand into a new, larger facility that will allow for more caregiver collaboration.
+With your support, the Swedish STOC was able to move into a new, larger facility that allows for more caregiver collaboration.
 Ultimately, this collaboration translates to more personalized, timely and effective care for our patients and community.

 Find a doctor